bcgov/entity/docs/Way of Working/Sprint Review.md

 - Submission Details Refresh and flow - 5782 & 5858 - Kaine
 - Priority Fees shows NO in the Summary even if its selected Yes - 5807 - Linda
 - Manually setting expiry date can be off by 1 day - 5840 - Linda
-- Update co-op AGM (if completed today - 6197 - Severin
+- Update co-op AGM - 6197 - Severin

 #### Relationships
 - Account info UI for old basic account - 5780 - Melissa